mixalhs161/liquidlab/README.md

 # liquidlab

-## To compile LiquidLab.java, from the command line run the following command (you should be in: /liquidlab/src/main/java):
+## Compilation instructions
- javac LiquidLab.java
+To compile LiquidLab.java, from the command line run the following command (you should navigate to: /liquidlab/src/main/java): javac LiquidLab.java

-## To run LiquidLab, from the command line run the following command:
+## Execution instructions
- java LiquidLab
+To run LiquidLab, from the command line run the following command: java LiquidLab

-## From the command line (or Terminal) you should navigate to the folder where class "DBexample1.java" exists.
+## usage instructions

-In order to use properly the programm you have to enter your preferences according to the options we provide you src
+In order to use properly the programm you have to enter your preferences according to the options we provide you

 ## The structure of the repository's files is the following